vik061/Visual-Paradigm-User-Documentation/docs/Creating_new_diagram.md

         ![Redirect email verification prompt](./images/redirect-email-verification-prompt.png)

-6. **Go** to your email account that you entered on Visual Paradigm Online.
+6. **Go to your email account** that you entered on Visual Paradigm Online.

-7. **Click** on the "Activate your Visual Paradigm online account" link.
+7. **Click on the "Activate your Visual Paradigm online account"** link.

     ![Email link activate account](./images/email-link-activate-account.png)

     You will be redirected to a new page after clicking the email's link, which is shown in Step 8.

-8. **Enter** your password to activate your Visual Paradigm account.
+8. **Enter your password** to activate your Visual Paradigm account.

     ![Enter password activate account](./images/enter-password-to-activate-account.png)

-    !!! note
+    !!! tip
         Make sure to remember the password that you set for your Visual Paradigm Online account!

-9. **Click** on the Confirm button.
+9. **Click on the Confirm** button.

     !!! success
         You will see this page that confirms your account has been activated.

         ![Account activated](./images/account-activated.png)

-10. **Click** on the "log in to Visual Paradigm" link.
+10. **Click on the "log in to Visual Paradigm"** link.

-    You will be redirected to the login page and be asked to **enter** your email address and password.
+    You will be redirected to the login page and be asked to **enter your email address and password**.

     ![Login page](./images/login-page.png)